|Closing Market Price||$21.50|

 3 Represents the amount of financial leverage the Fund currently employs as a percentage of total Fund assets.

-4 Expense ratios are annualized and reflect the funds operating expense, excluding interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
-The expense ratio, based on common assets, including interest expense was 2.27%.
+4 Expense ratios are annualized and reflect the Fund’s operating expense, including interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
+The expense ratio, based on common assets, excluding interest expense was 1.80%.

 The Fund’s investment objective is to seek total return through a combination of current income and capital appreciation.
 The Fund cannot assure investors that it will achieve its investment objective or be able to structure its investments as anticipated, and you could lose some or all of your investment.